-Except in compliance with an order of a court of competent jurisdiction, or upon an applicant's written request, Examiners will not divulge or release copies of any reports prepared in connection with the examination to anyone other than the applicant or the FAA.
+Except in compliance with an order of a court of competent jurisdiction, or upon an applicant's written request, AMEs will not divulge or release copies of any reports prepared in connection with the examination to anyone other than the applicant or the FAA.
 A copy of the examination may be released to the applicant upon request.
-Upon receipt of a court subpoena or order, the Examiner shall notify the appropriate RFS.
+(See: Request for Airman Medical Records Form 8065-2).
+Upon receipt of a court subpoena or order, the AME shall notify the appropriate RFS.
 Other requests for information will be referred to: